codefarma/mwp-studio/docs/venture-design.md

 ### Problem Scenarios

-* Developing using Modern Design Patterns
+* __Developing using Modern Design Patterns__

-  - Wordpress lacks any fundamental OOP architecture
+  1. Wordpress lacks any fundamental OOP architecture
+     - *Alternative:* Use namespaced functions or hand roll classes and use includes
+	 - *Value-Proposition:* Provide a base OOP framework with automatic PSR-4 autoloading
-  - Implementing modern design patterns requires extra work
+  2. Implementing modern design patterns requires extra work
+     - *Alternative:*
+     - *Value-Proposition:*
-  - Using code samples found online is crufty and buggy
+  3. Using code samples found online is crufty and buggy
+     - *Alternative:*
+     - *Value-Proposition:*
-  - Writing and running tests is an afterthought
+  4. Writing and running tests is an afterthought
+     - *Alternative:*
+     - *Value-Proposition:*

-* Inspecting/Understanding Call Stacks
+* __Inspecting/Understanding Call Stacks__

-  - Finding all actors on filters/hooks is a chore
+  5. Finding all actors on filters/hooks is a chore
+     - *Alternative:*
+     - *Value-Proposition:*
-  - Visualizing the heirarchy of hook stack execution is difficult
+  6. Visualizing the heirarchy of hook stack execution is difficult
+     - *Alternative:*
+     - *Value-Proposition:*
-  - Discovering code based bottlenecks is time consuming
+  7. Discovering code based bottlenecks is time consuming
+     - *Alternative:*
+     - *Value-Proposition:*

-* Grouping Code Change Commits
+* __Grouping Code Change Commits__

-  - On the fly refactors and fixes lead to unclear/muddy code commits
+  8. On the fly refactors and fixes lead to unclear/muddy code commits
+     - *Alternative:*
+     - *Value-Proposition:*

-* Implementing WP Code Patterns
+* __Implementing WP Code Patterns__

-  - Naive solutions often lead to incompatibilities and bypassed subsystems
+  9. Naive solutions often lead to incompatibilities and bypassed subsystems
+      - *Alternative:*
+	  - *Value-Proposition:*
-  - Naive solutions often lead to security vulnerabilities
+  10. Naive solutions often lead to security vulnerabilities
+      - *Alternative:*
+	  - *Value-Proposition:*

 ---------------------------
 Edwin (Senior IT Developer)